 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Some times when a plant gets the brown crispy edges, it is a result from over fertilizing.
 Some plants create their own nitrogen.
 I also have one of these plants.
-I have noticed that when I use a fertilizer, it seems shortly after I am trimming off a leaf that has turned brown and crusty on the ends.
-I would guess the over fertilizing could be it.

 I also have this plant.
 I have noticed that after I fertilize, I end up trimming off leaves that have dried up and turned brown.
 Some plants create there own nitrogen.
 My guess is our plants don't need the fertilizer.
 Happy Gardening!